The Mindful connection

 STEP BACK FROM CONFLICT During a disagreement, if you feel frustration or anger rise, take a pause and pay attention to your emotions.
 Take a step back before responding and continue the discussion when you are feeling calmer.
 Connection is more important than being right.

 Empathy is the essential ingredient in any fulfilling relationship

 Empathy means being able to walk in someone else's shoes.
 It means using your imagination to sense what it must be like for someone to be where they're at.

-Make no mistake: when you project yourself into someone else's being it's not going to be a walk in the park.
+Make no mistake: when you project yourself into someone else's being, it will not be a walk in the park.

 So how do you know what to do or say when someone you care about is, for example, in distress?
 While empathy allows you to understand where someone is coming from and what they are feeling, compassion allows you to act on that understanding by offering the warmth and support they need.

-The reality is that we get better at helping others when we learn how to help ourselves.
+We get better at helping others when we learn how to help ourselves.
 So make developing self compassion your number one priority.
-Begin to think of yourself with less judgement.
-As you learn to be more kind to yourself and to give yourself what you need you can start to extend your understanding, forgiveness and kindness to others.
+Think of yourself with less judgement.
+As you learn to be more kind to yourself and to give yourself what you need, you can extend your understanding, forgiveness, and kindness to others.

 4 KEYS to DEVELOP EMPATHY

 Q&A of the month: How do you remain present when talking to someone?